Table of Contents

 • 2.
 What islands should I visit?

 There are actually dozens of islands in the Bahamas, but most people choose to visit New Providence (which includes Nassau, the capital city), Paradise Island, and Grand Bahama.
-If you are feeling more adventurous, the smaller islands of Eleuthera, Bimini, and Harbor Island offer a less-crowded escape with the same breathtaking Caribbean views.
+If you are feeling more adventurous, the smaller islands of Eleuthera, Bimini, and Harbor Island offer a less-crowded escape with the same breathtaking views.

 • 3.
 Is the drinking water safe?